ieeesb-uz/IEEE_ML_tutorial/README.md

-Code for upcoming machine working workshop at the 2018 Zaragoza IEEE days.
+Code for upcoming machine learning workshop at the 2018 Zaragoza IEEE days.